-- Fabrication: The use of invented, counterfeited or forged information, sources, or data in any assignment, test, paper, project, lab report, etc. Includes alteration or misleading omission of relevant data and dishonest reporting of research results, but does not apply to legitimate disagreement over the interpretation of findings, data, concepts, theories, etc. - Plagiarism: Plagiarize Webster's New Collegiate Dictionary defines plagiarism as: "to steal and pass off the ideas or words of another as one's own; to use a creative production without crediting the source; to commit literary theft; to present as new and original an idea or product derived from an existing source." - The act of submitting a paper, project, test, or other assignment signifies that the student affirms that the work is his/her own.
+- a.
+Plagiarize Webster's New Collegiate Dictionary defines plagiarism as: "to steal and pass off the ideas or words of another as one's own; to use a creative production without crediting the source; to commit literary theft; to present as new and original an idea or product derived from an existing source." - b.
+The act of submitting a paper, project, test, or other assignment signifies that the student affirms that the work is his/her own.
 The absence of any discernible attempt to give credit to your source will be taken as prima facie evidence of intent to plagiarize.
 In other words, if you have made no attempt to give credit to someone else, you have created a presumption of intentional plagiarism.
-Inadvertent plagiarism is sloppy scholarship and unacceptable, even if committed out of ignorance. - Types of Plagiarism: Direct plagiarism is taking the exact words of an author without giving due credit.
+Inadvertent plagiarism is sloppy scholarship and unacceptable, even if committed out of ignorance. - c.
+Types of Plagiarism: - Direct plagiarism is taking the exact words of an author without giving due credit.
 There should be a visual indication of using an author's exact words, such as quotation marks or block indentation, and there should be a proper citation of the author's work.

-Original Source: "To the extent that behavior problems occur in the classroom, teachers should question the students and conduct systematic
+Original Source: "To the extent that behavior problems occur in the classroom, teachers should question the students and conduct systematic observations of them" (Good & Brophy, 1991, p.
+257).